Post-Op Dental Instructions – Washington, PA

 If several teeth have been extracted, swelling and discomfort are to be expected.
-Swelling may be reduced by holding ice packs against the face in the area of the extractions for no longer than 15 min/hour/ Take medication as prescribed.
+Swelling may be reduced by holding ice packs against the face in the area of the extractions for no longer than 15 min each hour.
+You should also take medication as prescribed.

 After the 24-hour appointment, the dentures should be removed for cleaning after meals and at bedtime.
-Always hold the dentures over the sink partially filled with water.
+Always hold the dentures over a sink that is partially filled with water.
 Scrub the tissue surface (underside) of the dentures with cotton gauze, liquid soap, and water.
-Brush the external surfaces and the teeth of the dentures and, for maximal cleanliness, brush your tongue and the roof of your mouth.
+Brush the external surfaces and the teeth of the dentures, and, for maximal cleanliness, brush your tongue and the roof of your mouth.
 Always keep the dentures wet while they are out of the mouth.

 Two to five days after insertion, you should begin removing the dentures at night.
 Removing the dentures allows small blood vessels to enlarge and provide nourishment to the tissues supporting the dentures.

 Crowns and bridges usually take two or three appointments to complete.
 At the first appointment, the teeth are prepared.
 Temporary crowns or bridges are placed to protect the teeth while the custom restoration is being made.
 After each appointment when anesthetic has been used, your lips, teeth, and tongue may be numb for several hours.
 Avoid any chewing until the numbness has completely worn off.

 On rare occasions, temporary crowns come off.
 Call us if this happens and keep the temporary so we can re-cement it.
 It is very important for the proper fit of your final restoration that temporaries stay in place.